IwakuraRein/Bliss/README.md

 ## Grass Generation

-I partition the camera frustum into tiles and use the compute shader to generate grass blades in each tile.
+I partition the camera frustum into tiles using the scanline algorithm, and then use the compute shader to generate grass blades in each tile.

 ![](Doc/tiles.png)